 Time and money are both limited resources.
 How do you decide when to spend money to save time versus when to save money by doing something yourself that takes time?

-The decision of whether to spend money to save time really comes down to time management and the state of your finances.
+The decision of whether to spend money to save time comes down to time management and the state of your finances.

-If you are teetering on the edge of financial disaster, are one paycheck away from financial ruin, or at the end of every month you have no money left to save, then you don’t have the luxury of saving time by spending money, regardless of what you are doing with the extra time.
-Time is less valuable than money when:
+If you are teetering on the edge of financial disaster, are one paycheck away from financial ruin or have no money left to save at the end of each month, you do not have the luxury of saving time by spending money — regardless of what you are doing with the extra time.

 - You do not have an emergency fund to pay for eight months of expenses.